 - 2. make sure that they are not complicit in human rights abuses.

-- 3. Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining;
+- 3. Businesses should uphold the freedom of association and effective recognition of the right to collective bargaining;

 - 4. the elimination of all forms of forced and compulsory labor;